xpack/xpack-build-box/macos/README.md

 DEBUG=-x caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/build-xbb-bootstrap-v3.2.sh"
 ```

-The build process takes about 80 minutes.
+The build process takes about 150 minutes on a MacBook Pro 2011.

 The build is performed in a folder like `${HOME}/Work/xbb-bootstrap-3.2-darwin-x86_64`
 which can be removed after the build is completed.